-Population growth, rapid urbanization and climate change is stressing our urban infrastructure.
-Siemens’ technologies can help cities respond to these challenges with innovative solutions and our expertise in the areas of electrification, automation and digitalization.
+Population growth, rapid urbanization and climate change put our urban infrastructure under pressure.
+Siemens’ technologies can help cities respond to these challenges with innovative solutions and our expertise in the areas of electrification, automation, and digitalization.

-Stable economic development, comprehensive public safety, reliable infrastructures, sustainable and affordable housing – are crucial factors enabling cities to thrive and grow.
+Stable economic development, comprehensive public safety, reliable infrastructure, sustainable and affordable housing – these are crucial factors enabling cities to thrive and grow.
 Cities depend on them to cope with population growth and urbanization across the globe.

 Resilient infrastructure is not an option.
 It is a must!

 Facing the challenge

 Urban infrastructure systems and their effective and reliable operation ensure delivery of energy, mobility, water, sanitation and information, on a daily basis and during unplanned or unforeseeable situations.
 Yet with an ever-increasing frequency, businesses and communities face emergencies such as extreme weather-related events.
 City leaders have to find a new way of thinking about how to plan, design, build and manage their cities under more challenging conditions.

 Siemens enables cities to boost their resilience by bringing international know-how directly to city managers.
 Our task is to help urban areas become more resilient to the physical, social, and economic challenges that are a growing part of the 21st century.
 We work with public organizations as well as private companies in helping cities, their people, communities and institutions respond to the stresses and acute shocks caused by rapid urbanization, globalization, and climate change.
 For us, resilience is not only about surviving – it is also about thriving, regardless of the challenge.